Certified Health Care Manager

 - Completion of an official, established education program to prepare the candidate for the practice of a Health Care Manager.
 Candidates for the Certification must successfully complete the continuing education program endorsed by The American Institute of Health Care Professionals, Inc. Completion of the required education courses qualifies the educational component necessary to apply for Certification.
 This program consists of 220 contact hours of continuing education.
 See Full Program: access here.

-- Requisite for all Applicants for Certification: applicants/candidates for certification must meet one of the following prerequisites to enter the program: is a licensed health care professional with a current and active license to practice, which includes the following:
+- Requisite for all Applicants for Certification: applicants for certification must meet one of the following prerequisites to enter the program:

 - A registered nurse currently licensed to practice nursing.